adeshpokhrel15/Convolutional-Neural-Networks/README.md

 each block.
 The use of blocks leads to very compact representations of the network definition.
 It allows for efficient design of complex networks.
 In their VGG paper, Simonyan and Ziserman experimented with various architectures.
-In particular, they found that several layers of deep and narrow convolutions (i.e., 3 × 3) were more effective than fewer layers of wider convolutions
+In particular, they found that several layers of deep and narrow convolutions (i.e., 3 × 3) were more effective than fewer layers of wider convolutions.

+### 9. Network in Network (NiN)